theelderemo/cortexai/featureplans.md

 ### Core Architecture & Project Management

 * **Project Management Engine**
-    * **Project Files:** Create a self-contained project file (e.g., using a SQLite database) to store all data for a specific engagement.
-    * **Session Management:** Allow users to create, save, load, and close testing projects.
+    * **Project Files:** Create a self-contained project directory and file (e.g., using a SQLite database) to store all data for a specific engagement.
+Upon opening of terminal running agent.js, user should be prompted whether to open a project, or start a new project.
+If they start a new project, they are asked to enter a project name (this would be the project working directory).
+Allow users to create, save, load, and close testing projects via chat.
-    * **Configuration Templates:** Enable saving and loading of project configurations (scope, authentication, etc.) for reuse.
+    * **Configuration Templates:** Enable saving, configuring, and loading of project configurations (scope, authentication, etc.) for reuse.
-    * **Database Viewer:** Integrate functionality to automatically launch a GUI like `sqlitebrowser` to view the project database in real-time.
+    * **Database Viewer:** Integrate functionality to automatically launch a GUI like `sqlitebrowser` to view the project database in real-time, in the same way the audit (log) window auto opens.

 * **Target Scoping & Site Mapping**
     * **Advanced Scope Definition:** Allow users to define in-scope and out-of-scope targets using URLs, regular expressions, and CIDR notation.